 So in conclusion - it's horses for courses, whatever you want to do in the preserving business there is a jam pan for you.

-............There is one thing I forgot to mention - if you want a really good pan, a robust beautiful, generous, fabulous looking confiture or preserving pan - go for vintage or even antique, like the ones at Normandy Kitchen Copper!
+............There is one thing I forgot to mention - if you want a really good Jam or Jelly pan, a robust beautiful, generous, fabulous looking confiture or preserving pan - go for a great one, like the new NKC Copper Jam Pans, vintage or antique gorgeous pans at Normandy Kitchen Copper!